Talbot School of Theology

 Talbot School of Theology is an evangelical Christian theological seminary located near Los Angeles.
 Talbot is one of the nine schools of Biola University, located in La Mirada, California.
 Talbot is nondenominational and known for its conservative theological positions, particularly its historical adherence to biblical inerrancy.

+The seminary has two campuses: Los Angeles (La Mirada) and Phoenix (Scottsdale), with extension sites in San Diego, Las Vegas, Hawaii, and Seattle.
+With a combined enrollment of 1,800, Talbot is the second largest nondenominational seminary in the world.

 History

 In 1952, during the last year of his second term as Biola's president, Louis Talbot worked to establish a fully accredited theological seminary.
 The seminary's first dean was Charles L. Feinberg, who, along with his colleagues, unanimously voted to name the seminary "Talbot Theological Seminary."
 In 1981, the seminary's name was changed to "Talbot School of Theology" when Biola moved from college to university status.

 Talbot is known for its conservative theology, especially related to the doctrine of biblical inerrancy and premillennial eschatology.

+With attendance declining since 2020 to approximately 300 students and a multi-million dollar budget deficit the board of Phoenix Seminary reached out to Biola about acquiring the seminary for free and merging it with Talbot.

+In June 2026 both institutions announced the merger and that the seminary would be renamed Talbot Seminary Phoenix with classes expected to begin in August.
+The combined school will enroll more than 1,800 graduate students, making it the second largest nondenominational evangelical seminary in the world, behind only Dallas Theological Seminary.

 Academics

 Talbot first became accredited in 1978 by Association of Theological Schools in the United States and Canada.

 Talbot has more than 1,200 students, 70 full-time faculty members, 50 part-time faculty, and offers nine master's degrees and five doctoral degrees.
 Ed Stetzer is Talbot's seventh and current dean, serving since 2023.